divya-gh/DressMe-online-retail-clothing-shop-Analysis/README.md

 * Analyze Data
 * Vizualize and Report

-### Business Questions1 : #### Promote swimwear products with highest sales in June 2023
+### Business Question 1 : Promote swimwear products with highest sales in June 2023
-**1. What is data am I looking for?
+* 1. What is data am I looking for?
-2. Where to find the data?
+* 2. Where to find the data?
-3. How much data?
+* 3. How much data?
-4.
+* 4. What tools are neded to analyze , Vizualize and Report
 ### Data Set
 <a href= "https://www.kaggle.com/nasa/kepler-exoplanet-search-results" alt="dataset"><img src="./Images/nasa.jpg" alt="TP" align='left'  width="80" height="80"></a><br/>
 Over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.